This article is part of The Ascender, Highrise’s platform for articles and resources. Learn More.

 A big part of Imposter Syndrome is how we see ourselves.
 To begin disrupting the cycle of doubt, we must actively work to see ourselves differently.
 It is easier to control actions than emotions, so when we focus on our actions, we can feel our emotions shift.
 That’s where these strategies come in.

 It is helpful to think in terms of disruption rather than elimination because the goal of eliminating Imposter Syndrome completely may feel too big or insurmountable.
 Instead, we simply want to disrupt the cycle as soon as possible.
-Maybe we start with an easier strategy then work up to some that might be more of a reach.
+Maybe we start with an easier strategy and then work up to some that might be more of a reach.
 Below are seven strategies we recommend for starting that disruption.

-1. Reframe your fear as excitement: Instead of approaching a new project or scenario with nervousness, try to embrace it as a challenge or learning opportunity.
+1. Reframe your fear as excitement.
+Instead of approaching a new project or scenario with nervousness, try to embrace it as a challenge or learning opportunity.

-2. Accept that you might be on a learning curve: See yourself as human.
+2. Accept that you might be on a learning curve.
+See yourself as human.

-3. Celebrate both effort and outcome: Focus on and feel good about your process.
+3. Celebrate both effort and outcome.
+Focus on and feel good about your process.

-4. Let go of perfectionism: Celebrate wins, big and small.
+4. Let go of perfectionism.
+Celebrate wins, big and small.

-5. Accept praise: Learn to simply say thank you and accept praise without qualifiers.
+5. Accept praise.
+Learn to simply say thank you and accept praise without qualifiers.

 7. Focus on facts rather than interpretation, e.g. "I got a promotion," rather than, "I got a promotion because I was in the right place at the right time."